Sunday, 28 August 2022

 • 1934 / After eight seasons, Perwez Sport folds, ceasing all activities.

-• 1936 / Two years after the demise of Perwez Sport, a successor club sees the daylight, Football Club (FC) Perwez (matricule 2364).
+• 1936 / Two years after the demise of Perwez Sport, a successor club sees the daylight, Football Club (FC) Perwez (registration number 2364).
 The club first takes part with a first team in Brabant's Provincial Leagues in 1937.
 Unlike the former Perwez Sport, FC Perwez does not play at Pré Kinart, but at a ground at Rue Emile de Brabant - the location now used for the playgrounds of Perwez's communal primary school.

 • 1947 / Five years after its foundation, Union Thorembaisienne folds, having fielded a first team for two seasons only (1942-44).